Romulus968/copycat/README.md

     INFO: This is a set of tools to view information about hostname, IP’s or real-time scanner!
-    Shodan database used in this toolkit to view information!
+    Shodan database used in this toolkit to view information about...!
     Project developed by Ivan Nikolsky and Anna Fet (entynetproject organisation)